bnhovde/ES2015-talk/README.md

     * Q&A

 Is it worth it?
 I think so.
 This is the new js, and less code is better.
 Less room for error.

+- Adoption will happen (type script - already es6)
+- Not an all-or-nothing deal
+- Compilers aren’t going away

 Simple benefits: